-LOS ALAMITOS, Calif. — During the COVID-19 pandemic and admits the aftermath, the majority of universities eliminated the SAT/ACT requirement.
+LOS ALAMITOS, Calif. — During the COVID-19 pandemic and the aftermath, the majority of universities eliminated the SAT and ACT requirement.
 Today, however, some colleges are seeking to reinstate the standardized testing process.
-Still, some institutions, such as those affiliated with the University of California and California State University systems, no longer consider potential students based on their SAT/ACT scores.
+Still, some institutions, such as those affiliated with the University of California and California State University systems, no longer consider potential students based on their SAT or ACT scores.

-Cal States and UCs are now test-blind, meaning they will not look at or consider SAT or ACT scores in the admission process.
+Cal States and UC campuses are now test-blind, meaning they will not look at or consider SAT or ACT scores in the admission process.
 However, other schools, such as private schools, may consider scores when choosing to accept or deny applicants.

 “Data suggests that students who do submit scores are admitted at higher rates.
-That might be because those students already have stronger applications overall, but it also shows that scores can provide colleges with one more data point in your favor,” Rey Barceló said.
+That might be because those students already have stronger applications overall, but it also shows that scores can provide colleges with one more data point in your favor,” said Rey Barceló, an LAHS alumnus and current SAT/ACT tutor.

-UCs no longer consider SAT or ACT test scores when making admissions decisions or awarding scholarships.
-Test scores submitted as part of the application may be used as an alternate method of fulfilling minimum requirements for eligibility or for course placement after matriculation at UC.
+UC campuses no longer consider SAT or ACT scores when making admissions decisions or awarding scholarships.
+Test scores submitted as part of the application may be used as an alternate method of fulfilling minimum requirements for eligibility or for course placement after matriculation at a UC campus.

 Before the pandemic, there was already an interest in shifting away from the traditional requirement for standardized testing to test-optional.
 After the pandemic, any students seeking to take these tests were no longer required to do so, as they were unable to go to a testing center to take the tests.
 This shift created a harsh push away from consideration of test scores.